 If by the end you don't feel comfortable with any retailers, I strongly suggest you just skip the online stuff until next time.
-There's no shame in buying in a local store – sure it's more expensive (though online prices have driven local prices significantly since 2006), but sometimes you can't put a price on peace-of-mind.
+There's no shame in buying in a local store – sure it's more expensive (though online prices have driven local prices down significantly since 2006), but sometimes you can't put a price on peace-of-mind.

 4. I've never bought glasses before and just got my first prescription.
 Suggestions..?